bendan365/csnats-wip/README.md

 ## Basic Usage

-NATS .NET uses interfaces to reference most NATS client objects, and delegates for all event.
+NATS .NET C# Client uses interfaces to reference most NATS client objects, and delegates for all types of events.

-The steps to create a NATS application are:
+### Creating a Nats C# The steps to create a NATS application are:

 First, reference the NATS.Client assembly so you can use it in your code.
 Be sure to add a reference in your project or if compiling via command line, compile with the /r:NATS.Client.DLL parameter.
 ```C#